lambertwijshakecreations/My_Code_Curriculum-Vitae/README.md

 Status: Work in progress

+NOTE: Some of my commits say updated README.js. by this i mean README.md.

 08-09-2021:

 I started out by using my paper Curriculum Vitae as an example point.
 I wrote down every RGB from the colors and de fonts that was used in de paper CV.